Quantcast

 How to Calculate a Chance of Rain

-So let’s say the forecast goes like this: Sunday 40% chance of rain; Sunday night 40% chance of rain; Monday 40% chance of rain.
+So let’s say the forecast goes like this: Sunday, 40% chance of rain; Sunday night, 40% chance of rain; Monday, 40% chance of rain.

-The question is simple: If the Weather Service’s forecasts are accurate, then what are the chances that it will rain sometime during the period?
+The question is simple: If the Weather Service’s forecasts are accurate, what are the chances that it will rain sometime during the period?

 What do you think?
 With a 40% chance tomorrow, tomorrow night, and then again the next day, what’s the likelihood we’ll get rain any time during that entire time span?

-1. First you determine the odds that it won’t rain.
-In this case it’s 60% for each of the three periods in question.
+1. First, you determine the odds that it won’t rain.
+In this case, it’s 60% for each of the three periods in question.

-3. Finally you subtract this from one to get the chance that it will rain: 78.4%.
+3. Finally, you subtract this from one to get the chance that it will rain: 78.4%.
 Roughly speaking, there’s an 80% chance it will rain.
 Amazing, right?

 Let’s do another for practice.
 Say the Weather Service predicts only a 30% chance of rain or snow today, and again tonight and again tomorrow.

-1. First you determine the odds that it won’t rain.
-In this case it’s 70% for each of the three periods in question.
+1. First, you determine the odds that it won’t rain.
+In this case, it’s 70% for each of the three periods in question.

-2. Now you multiply 0.7 x 0.7 x 0.7 which equals 0.343 which means a 34% percent chance of no precipitation falling.
+2. Now you multiply 0.7 x 0.7 x 0.7, which equals 0.343, which means a 34% percent chance of no precipitation falling.

 If this sounds illogical and you’re unconvinced, consider that 30% is roughly a one-in-three chance.
 Pretend you had three marbles in a bag, one red and two green.
 You blindly reach in and pull out a marble.
 What are the odds you’ll get the red one?
 It’s one in three, right?